 Paintings show farmers in vegetable fields; couples dining together at intimately lit tables set with wine and bread; while others show crowds of people dining al fresco at tables set with white tablecloths.

-“For those of us working on the exhibition these last few weeks, you leave every day feeling hungry because you’re surrounded by beautiful images of cake, fresh meat, and fish,” Castros said.
+“For those of us working on the exhibition these last few weeks, you leave every day feeling hungry because you’re surrounded by beautiful images of cake, fresh meat, and fish,” Castro said.
 “People will leave the exhibit hungry.”

 The exhibit is divided into three sections: the entrance features art focused on food growth and harvesting, the middle section centers on market scenes, and the final section explores the consumption of food through different concepts.

-Castros said socioeconomic differences are highlighted throughout the some of the pieces, as are themes about colonialism and differences in how men and women are treated.
+Castro said socioeconomic differences are highlighted throughout the some of the pieces, as are themes about colonialism and differences in how men and women are treated.

 “For me … a lot of these old French topics are still really relevant to us — the kinds of food we eat, how we eat, and how we share meals all say something about our culture,” he said.